Parmigiano-Reggiano vs Parmesan

 - The mass made from the curds is raised out of the liquid, cut, and put into wheel molds.

 - The wheels then soak in a brining solution for anywhere from 20-25 days.

-Parmigiano reggiano and parmesan are both flavorful cheeses with the perfect texture for grating over pasta, into sauces, or on top of pizza.
-Which cheese is best for you depends upon your budget and how robust of a flavor you would like to incorporate into your dish, but parmesan and parmigiano reggiano can help you achieve a similar final product.
+Parmigiano-Reggiano and parmesan are both flavorful cheese with the perfect texture for grating over pasta, into sauces, or on top of pizza.
+Which cheese is best for you depends upon your budget and how robust of a flavor you would like to incorporate into your dish, but parmesan and Parmigiano-Reggiano can help you achieve a similar final product.